wuqinhao/BRIEFcode/README.md

 Did not offer the .h file.
 All presented as the raw implementation, so that it could be modified by different needs.
 The pipeline would be shown in the main function.

-Binary string contribution now is when (p1-p2)>3*sigma.
-Here, sigma means the noise standard deviation.
+Binary string contribution now is when (p1-p2)> Threshold, calculated in BRIEF::cal_threshold.

 The binary string is processed in BRIEF::cal_window_sample.

 Also, this BRIEF code offers the change of BRIEF patch size and sample pair number.
 The main output is